Can You Take Too Much Vitamin D? Signs of Toxicity & Limits

 One of its most critical jobs is helping your body absorb calcium from the food you eat.
 This process is absolutely essential for building and maintaining strong bones throughout your life.

-Furthermore, it supports proper muscle and nerve function.
-This affects everything from comfortable movement to how your nervous system communicates.
-It even contributes to cardiovascular wellness, making it a true whole-body supporter.
+This nutrient also plays a starring role in your immune system, helping fight off bacterial and viral infections.
+It additionally supports muscle and nerve function — affecting everything from comfortable movement to nervous system communication — and contributes to cardiovascular wellness, making it a true whole-body supporter.

 The Importance of Sun Exposure and Diet